larrybotha/everything/mental-models/Incremental augmentation.md

 - incremental augmentation may be insufficient when entering a new market, or changing an existing one - something entirely new may need to be created

 ## Analogies
-- modding cars - start with a stock car, incrementally upgrading parts until you've created the best car
+- modding cars - start with a stock car, incrementally upgrading parts until you've created the best car - an entirely new machine

 ## Relations